Diving Zanzibar & Pemba: the Best Scuba in Tanzania

 image by James Heilman, MD CC 2.0 another colorful giant clam

-For those looking for more challenging dives, the gaps of Fundo Island have vertical walls going pretty deep and strong currents.
+For those looking for more challenging dives, the Fundo Island gaps have vertical walls that go pretty deep and strong currents.
 Dolphins can be spotted near Kokota Island.

 How to get to Pemba – Ferry Schedules and Prices from Zanzibar